 Kera Puja Festival falls after the fortnight of Kharchi Puja.
-In 2019, the festival is going to be celebrated on Sunday, July 7.
+In, the festival is going to be celebrated on Friday, July 2nd.

 To make sure that nothing happens to the protected area expecting mother, elderly, sick and weak people are moved to the villages nearby.
 A loud sound can be heard on the day of the Puja that indicates that the festivities of the ceremony had begun.
 During this whole time, people are expected to remain calm and do not shout and cry.

 Ker is deity, which can be considered as a devastation deity.
 At the start of the Puja, the preparations involved in the placing of the bamboo in a certain way that it produces sounds.
 The Chants, the high priest, is the one who are treated like a king on this occasion.
 This puja is high of great importance among the people due to their association with different aspects and beliefs.

 The meaning of the word Ker is that of limit and separate area.
 The leaders of the past, this is expected and believed by the people that they also make this Pledge for the general good of the people and the welfare of the state.

 Early in the morning is the actual time when the Puja starts.
 It begins at 8:00 to 10:00 am.
 People are forbidden to laugh or even speak when the puja begins.
 The puja is conducted as it is considered to protect the illness, poverty, and any other interests of the people and also to save them from external violence.
 Sacrifices and obligations are made in the Ker Puja.
 Devotees dance and rejoice after the puja.

 The state of the Tripura was merged at the end of 517-year rule by 184 kings on October 15, 1949.
 This merger was done under the Indian Union, and then maharani named Kanchan Prabha Devi signed it.